imhemish/pydownsongs/README.md

 # Disclaimer
 This script does not promote the downloading of copyright content.
 This is solely for educational purposes for learning web scrapping by python.
 I am not responsible for any piracy.

+# Credits
+Special thanks to Swayam Gagneja (swayamgagneja12345@gmail.com) for providing base for spotify playlist file to which I made subsequent changes and linked to main file